rguerraty/rguerraty.github.io/_pages/about.md

 I received my BSc in Applied Physics from Universidad de Santiago.
 I then completed my PhD in Physics at Universidad de Chile, during which I spent one year as a PhD guest at the Lorentz Institute for Theoretical Physics at the University of Leiden in the Netherlands.
 After completing my PhD, I was awarded a Swiss Government Excellence Scholarship to pursue a Postdoc at the Cosmology and Astroparticle Physics Group of the University of Geneva, where I also joined CERN's Theoretical Physics Department as an Associate Member.
 I am currently a Postdoctoral Fellow at the Pontificia Universidad Católica de Chile, funded by the Chilean National Research and Development Agency (ANID).

-Throughout my research career, I have also been involved in teaching activities and have served as a referee for Annals of Physics.
+Throughout my research career, I have also been involved in teaching activities and have served as a referee for *Annals of Physics*.

-[Here]() you can find my CV.
+You can find my CV here [<i class="fas fa-file-pdf" aria-hidden="true"></i>]()

 ----------------------------------------